-- You go to a network provider to get the additional care. - You go to an out-of-network provider and pay out-of-network cost-sharing. - \bullet or The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).
+- You go to a network provider to get the additional care. - You go to an out-of-network provider and pay out-of-network cost-sharing. - - or The additional care you get is considered urgently needed services and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).

-Section 3.2 Getting care when you have an urgent need for services
+Section 3.2 Getting care when you have an urgent need for services ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.

-What are "urgently needed services"?
+What are urgently needed services?

 An urgently needed service is a non-emergency situation requiring immediate medical care but given your circumstances, it is not possible or not reasonable to obtain these services from a network provider.
 The plan must cover urgently needed services provided out of network.
-Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or ii) an unforeseen flare-up of a known condition when you are temporarily outside the service area.
+Some examples of urgently needed services are i) a severe sore throat that occurs over the weekend or